plone/training/dexterity.rst

 * Dexterity: new and the coming default
 * Archetypes: old, tried and tested
 * Archetypes: widespread though addons
-* Plone 4.x: Archetypes
+* Plone 4.x: Archetypes is the default, with Dexterity available
-* Plone 5.x: Dexterity (Archetypes will still be shipped and is available)
+* Plone 5.x: Dexterity is the default with Archetypes available
-* add and edit-forms are created automatically from a schema
+* For both, add and edit forms are created automatically from a schema

 What are the differences?